ademarcqrtsl/test_blog/README.md

 Finally, we re-order the "Overdue Patient Line List" in the Simple app.
 Instead of a static or chronological list, the healthcare worker sees the patients at the top who have a high clinical risk and a high **propensity to come back if called**.

 ---
+## 3. The Cost of Inefficiency

+When outreach is not prioritized, the "cost" is measured in wasted clinical hours and missed opportunities for intervention.
+Our data reveals two major areas of inefficiency in traditional, unranked calling lists:

+* **The "Unreachable" Group:** Healthcare workers often spend significant time calling patients in the lowest deciles who have an extremely low probability of returning regardless of the nudge.
+For instance, patients in the bottom 10% (Decile 10) show an actual return rate of only **19%** even when called—and in some datasets, as low as **0%**.
+*
+* **The "Highly Motivated" Group:** Conversely, calling patients in the top deciles yields only marginal gains.
+Patients in Decile 1 already have a **67.4%** "natural" return rate without a call; reaching out to them only bumps that to **76.68%**, a mere **9.28 percentage point** improvement.

+**The Strategy:** By identifying these "naturally returning" and "unlikely to return" groups, we can redirect nurse efforts toward the "persuadable" middle deciles, where a single phone call can most drastically shift the odds in favor of the patient’s health.

+---

 ## The Human Impact
 By optimizing the "call list," we reduce worker fatigue and increase clinical efficiency.
-More importantly, we ensure that the "lost to follow-up" patients—those most at risk of a heart attack or stroke—are brought back into the safety of the clinical system.
+More importantly, we ensure that we bring as many "lost to follow-up" patients back into the safety of the clinical system.

 Predictive AI in Simple isn't about "big data" for the sake of it; it's about making sure that every minute a nurse spends on the phone is a minute that saves a life.